Scotch bonnet

+Description

+As a cultivar of Capsicum chinense, the Scotch bonnet shows that species' distinguishing traits: its flowers and fruit are often borne two or more to a node, in contrast to Capsicum annuum peppers, which usually bear a single flower per node, and the fruit's calyx has a distinct annular constriction where it joins the stalk.
+These characters are not wholly reliable on their own, as the species can be difficult to tell apart at the flowering or fruiting stage.

+Because young plants of different pepper varieties can look alike, Scotch bonnet seed and seedlings are sometimes mislabeled, and a grower may not discover the mistake until the plant fruits.
+A widely shared 2026 case involved home-garden peppers, sold under other labels, that were believed to be Scotch bonnets, and a 2023 wave of pepper-seed mix-ups in home-gardening communities was nicknamed "Peppergate".

+Varieties

+Scotch bonnets are grown in several colour forms.
+The most common ripen yellow to orange or red; a chocolate-brown form, usually described as slightly hotter and more earthy, is also grown.
+In Jamaica, a strain promoted by the country's Ministry of Agriculture and marketed as "MoA" is widely cultivated.

 History

 Jamaican scotch bonnets— cultivar of Capsicum chinense.

-Indigenous peoples like the Amerindians of the Antilles, the Tainos, and later the Caribs, transported scotch bonnet peppers and other staples like cassava and sweet potato on huge canoes.
-Both of these Arawakan subgroups originated in the Orinoco River Valley (present-day Venezuela).
+Indigenous peoples like the Amerindians of the Antilles, the Tainos, and later the Caribs, transported scotch bonnet peppers and other staples like cassava and sweet potato across the Caribbean on huge canoes.
+Both of these Arawakan subgroups originated in the Orinoco River Valley, in present-day Venezuela.
 The Tainos from the Yucatán Peninsula and Belize were pioneers in traveling to the Greater Antilles, and they took a variety of chilies with them.
 They have since become a staple of Caribbean cuisine, especially Jamaican.

-In the 15th and 16th centuries, Spanish and Portuguese colonizers introduced scotch bonnets to other regions.
+In the 15th and 16th centuries, Spanish and Portuguese colonizers introduced scotch bonnets and other chili peppers to other regions.
 Through the Columbian exchange, the five domesticated species of Capsicum were introduced into Europe, Africa, and Asia, where more varieties developed across the globe.
 They became so popular in Asia and Africa, that many consumers there are unaware of the chili peppers' Mesoamerican origins.

-Like the closely-related habanero, scotch bonnets have a heat rating of 100,000–350,000 Scoville units.
+Like the closely related habanero, scotch bonnets have a heat rating of 100,000–350,000 Scoville units.
 For comparison, most jalapeño peppers have a heat rating of 2,500 to 8,000.
 A completely sweet variety of scotch bonnet, cachucha, is grown on some Caribbean islands.